Moons08/TIL/project/180209_seaborn_tips/ReadMe.md

     1. day

 - Last
-    tring to find the feature of upper class
+    - there could be the feature of upper class

 #### conclusion